ReginaNuzzo/academia-hugo-website/content/publication/comic/index.md

 publication: "_Knowable Magazine_"
 publication_short: ""

-abstract: "COMIC: Bite marks, shoe prints, crime-scene fibers: Matches to suspects are often far shakier than courtroom experts claim.
+abstract: "Bite marks, shoe prints, crime-scene fibers: Matches to suspects are often far shakier than courtroom experts claim.
 Better statistical methods — among them, a little beast known as the “likelihood ratio” — can cut down on wrong convictions."

 # Summary.
 An optional shortened abstract.
-summary: "COMIC: Bite marks, shoe prints, crime-scene fibers: Matches to suspects are often far shakier than courtroom experts claim.
+summary: "Bite marks, shoe prints, crime-scene fibers: Matches to suspects are often far shakier than courtroom experts claim.
 Better statistical methods — among them, a little beast known as the “likelihood ratio” — can cut down on wrong convictions."

 tags: